Goldman Sachs Gender Discrimination Class Action Lawsuit

 Goldman Sachs is a global investment banking, securities and investment management firm, which generated $45 billion in revenue in 2009.
 The complaint charges that Goldman Sachs has distributed the benefits of its enormous success unequally – systematically favoring male Associates and Vice Presidents at the expense of their female counterparts.
 The alleged sex discrimination includes:

-In addition to bringing the action on their own behalf, the plaintiffs seek to represent a class of current and former female Associates and Vice Presidents employed by Goldman Sachs in the Securities, Investment Banking, Investment Management, and Merchant Banking divisions ("the Class"), in order to end Goldman Sachs' discriminatory policies and practices, change its biased culture, and restore lost pay to women disadvantaged as a result of improper compensation and promotion decisions.
+In addition to bringing the action on their own behalf, the plaintiffs seek to represent a class of current and former female Associates and Vice Presidents employed by Goldman Sachs in the Securities, Investment Banking, and Investment Management divisions (“the Class”), in order to end Goldman Sachs’ discriminatory policies and practices, change its biased culture, and restore lost pay to women disadvantaged as a result of improper compensation and promotion decisions.

 On October 15, 2013, the Court ordered Goldman Sachs to turn over internal complaints by female employees relating to gender discrimination, including the names of the complainants.
 The Court held that plaintiffs are entitled to discover the identities of the complainants because they are potential witnesses with knowledge relevant to the lawsuit.